-In the latest report released in December 15, 2014, there were over 175 stream miles in Loudoun County identified as impaired for one or more criteria.
+In the latest Draft report released in August 7, 2017, there were over 200 stream miles in Loudoun County identified as impaired for one or more criteria.
 Listing a stream as "impaired" begins a multi-year process of identifying pollution sources, determining appropriate pollution loadings, and designing and implementing corrective measures.
 Figure 17 through Figure 20 illustrate the impairments for aquatic life use, recreational/ swimming use, fish consumption and public water supply, respectively.
-On May 19, 2016 2016 EPA approved the 2014 305(b)/303(d) Water Quality Assessment Integrated Report.
+The most recent EPA 305(b)/303(d) Water Quality Assessment Integrated Report is for 2014 which was approved on May 19, 2016.

 Surface water quality impairments are reported to the Environmental Protection Agency every two years by the Virginia Department of Environmental Quality (DEQ).
-The Final 2014 305(b)/303(d) Water Quality Assessment Integrated Report (Integrated Report) summarizes the water quality conditions from Jan.
-1, 2007, to Dec.
-31, 2012.
+The DRAFT 2016 305(b)/303(d) Water Quality Assessment Integrated Report (Integrated Report) summarizes the water quality conditions from Jan.
+1, 2009, to Dec.
+31, 2014.